NandiniSharma-Delhi/NandiniEngage2022/README.md

 $python manage.py makemigrations
 $python manage.py migrate

+these commands may take a few minutes to run because the dataset reading needs to be done.
 ### 11:if spotify asks for login:
 login to your account but first create a spotify developer account on: on spotify developer website login.